 Learn about other DiSC personality types to help them understand why people do the things they do and why they think the way they think.

-The DiSC model focuses on four distinct personality types.
-The four types are represented in the DiSC circular model pictured here.
+This model focuses on four distinct DiSC personality types.
+The four distinct personality types are represented in the DiSC circular model pictured here.

 Several DiSC-based assessments exist in the market today and their terminology varies from one flavor to the next.
 Most of these assessments use similar terms to identify the four personality types.
 Basically, the general theme is the same.
 However, the assessments and the corresponding reports vary a lot.
-Some DiSC assessments even use colors or animals to represent the four personality types.
+Some DiSC personality types even use colors or animals to represent the four different personalities.
 I’ve never been a fan of the colors or the animals but they do appeal to some.
 These assessments are not all created equally but we’ll discuss the differences in another post.

 What does the “D” style represent?

-Individuals having a “D” style are typically direct and to the point.
+Individuals having “D” DiSC personality types are typically direct and to the point.
 This means they would prefer you to be direct and to the point when you are communicating with them.
 Imagine how effective a salesperson would be if they adapted their communications to appeal to others.
 Adjusting tone, or even the number of words, can make communications much more appealing to the person on the receiving end.

 If you haven’t noticed already, the dominance personality type, as with all of the DiSC personality types, has its drawbacks.
 People identifying with the “D” style often come across as having little or no concern for others.
 Sometimes they can appear impatient and insensitive.
 Often these people do not realize how they’re perceived.
 One of the benefits of learning about your DiSC personality type is recognizing the negative aspects of your own behaviors.
 Understanding their style can help D’s to slow down and be more sensitive to the people around them.